 GBUS 2903 Legal Environment of Business

-Once students have satisfactorily completed the Foundation Core and required General Education courses, they may apply for admission as an Accounting or Business Administration major.
+Once students have satisfactorily completed the Foundation Core and program-required General Education courses, they may apply for admission as an Accounting or Business Administration major.
 Application forms may be obtained online on the division webpage and submitted to the Division of Business.

 Once admitted to a Business major (Accounting or Business Administration), the student must complete all of the classes in the Business Core (24 hours) with a grade of “C” or higher.
 To graduate with an Accounting or Business Administration major the student’s GPA in the Business Core classes must be at least 2.50.

 MGMT 3063 Principles of Management